 One of the first things that you should do is to make sure there aren’t any loan defaults or missed payments on your credit report.
-If there are defaults and missed or even late payments, those should be addressed immediately to help ensure that your credit score can improve.
+If there are defaults and missed or even late payments, those common errors on your credit report should be corrected immediately to help ensure that your credit score can improve.

-Another discrepancy to watch for is something that isn’t as obvious as a default — it’s making sure that all of your credit card accounts are shown on your credit report.
+Another common credit reporting error to watch for is something that isn’t as obvious as a default — it’s making sure that all of your credit card accounts are shown on your credit report.
 While not every lender reports to the three credit bureaus, most do, so all of your accounts should be reflected.
 Also, check to see if there are accounts listed that don’t belong to you.
 While that might seem like one of those no-brainers, it’s always better to go through your credit report item by item than to simply scan it.

 Once you’ve identified any errors on your report, you should notify both the credit bureau and also the lender.
 The lender is who you should work with in order to ensure that your credit report is corrected.
 Once your credit report errors are corrected, your credit score should recover in a few weeks or so.